 Changing the setting of FS has no effect on the contents of the floating-point register state.
 In particular, setting FS=Off does not destroy the state, nor does setting FS=Initial clear the contents.
-Other extensions might not preserve state when set to Off.
+Similarly, the setting of VS has no effect on the contents of the vector register state.
+Other extensions, however, might not preserve state when set to Off.